Chris Zoricich

-Chris Zoricich (Zoričić, [zor̩itʃitɕ]; born 3 May 1969) is a New Zealand association football player who represented the New Zealand national football team in the 1980s and 1990s.
+Chris "Zorro" Zoricich (Zoričić, [zor̩itʃitɕ]; born 3 May 1969) is a New Zealand association football player who represented the New Zealand national football team in the 1980s and 1990s.
 Born to Croat parents, he began playing football in his native Auckland for Blockhouse Bay Under-7's and went on to play over 50 times for his country.

 Club career

-"Zorro" began his senior career with Papatoetoe in Auckland before moving to Leyton Orient in England between 1990–1993.
-He made 59 first team appearances there, and 12 as a substitute during his time in East London, before he was made to return home due to work permit restrictions.
-A group of Orient fans protested outside the home office to try to keep him in the country.
+Zoricich, nicknamed "Zorro", began his senior career with Papatoetoe in Auckland before moving to Leyton Orient in England between 1990 and 1993.
+He made 59 first team appearances there, and 12 as a substitute during his time at the club, before work permit restrictions forced him to return home.
+A group of Orient fans protested outside the Home Office to try to keep him in the country.

-In 1994, Chris returned to New Zealand to play for Central United, a Croatian-influenced team.
+In 1994, Zoricich returned to New Zealand to play for Central United, a Croatian-influenced team.
 His brother, Michael (who played Davis Cup tennis for New Zealand), and his father, Ivan, also turned out for Central at various points.
 However it was not long before Zoricich was on the move again, this time to Brisbane Strikers in the Australian National Soccer League.
 He spent two seasons in Australia before heading to England to try his luck again.
 He made one appearance for Welling United in the Vauxhall Conference and also had a trial spell with Chelsea, at that time managed by Ruud Gullit.
-During his time at Stamford Bridge, Chris never made the first team but was a regular in the reserve side's defence.
+During his time at Stamford Bridge, Zoricich never made the first team but was a regular in the reserve side's defence.

-Chris returned to Australia to re-sign for the Brisbane Strikers in 1997, after the club had won the NSL championship on their home ground.
+Zoricich returned to Australia to re-sign for the Brisbane Strikers in 1997, after the club had won the NSL championship on their home ground.
 He then ended his NSL career by playing for Newcastle Breakers and Newcastle United, before returning to England as his English wife was homesick.
 After trialling with League Two side, Mansfield Town, he signed for Margate in the Nationwide Conference and then moved on to St Albans City in the Conference South Division.
 This was followed by short spells at Harlow Town, Boreham Wood, Heybridge Swifts and Wealdstone.